CARLOS SANDOVAL

 Antilegos 2, as premiered in Donaueschingen

-Antilegos 3: The live performers wear white bathrobes — domestic, private, unguarded — playing something so gentle, the beginning of something non discursive.
+Antilegos 3: The live performers wear white bathrobes — domestic, private, unguarded — playing something so gentle it almost disappears.
 On the two screens, filmed separately on different dates with a custom two-camera dolly, the same performers move through fast improvised music read from a moving teleprompter, the score alternating between written unison passages and the single instruction poco a poco Free, to poco a poco read notes.
 What appears on screen as simultaneity was never simultaneous.
 Extreme hyperactivity on screen, extreme calm and intimacy on stage.

 Antilegos 2, promo video.
 A the middle, the tablet teleprompter